t-beigbeder/otvl_cabri/doc/qstart.md

 Cabri is not difficult to use for basic needs.
-This page provides initial information for getting quickly familiar with the tool, either to give it a try or to progress smoothly in its usage.
+This page provides initial information for getting quickly familiar with the tool, either to give it a try or to progress rapidly in its usage.

 Anyway you will not find a lot of explanations here, reading the full documentation is necessary when it is missing on that page.

+When in doubt with a (sub-)command syntax, use the `--help` or `-h` flag, for instance:

+    cabri cli -h
+    cabri cli sync --help

 ## Configuration set up